dsdcapis/.github/profile/README.md

 ## Using GitHub Discussions

 We use GitHub Discussions to start public communication whether its for public feedback, questions, discussions, suggestions, or announcements.
 Meeting notes and decisions will be recorded under each API section as they occur.
 Discussions will happen at the [dsdcapis](https://github.com/dsdcapis) organization level.
-Private discussions will happen in the [members-community](https://github.com/dsdcapis/members-community).

 ## Using GitHub Issues